 Decades ago, a student came to my class wanting to learn how to practice Padmasana (Lotus Pose).
 At the time, I had long since ditched my class plans, realizing that my agenda was not always in sync with what students needed.
 So, on this particular day I improvised a class that built up to Padmasana.
+That led me to start thinking about focusing my classes around a peak pose.

-Since then, I’ve taught many sequences that lead up to a “peak” pose.
+Since then, I’ve taught many sequences that lead up to a peak pose.
 A peak pose is one that requires some specific preparation, and often lends itself to modifications.
 Let’s be clear that the value of our yoga practice never hinges on whether we can “perform” peak poses.
 But if you want to try practicing certain complicated poses, careful preparation is necessary.

 How to Fashion a Peak Pose Sequence